Project Moonbase: Plot

 In a future 1970, the United States is considering building bases on the Moon.
-Colonel Briteis (pronounced "Bright Eyes", whose first name is never stated, played by Donna Martell), Major Bill Moore (Ross Ford), and Doctor Wernher (Larry Johns) are sent to orbit the Moon to survey landing sites for future lunar missions.
-However, Wernher is an impostor whose mission is to destroy the US's Earth-orbiting space station, which he plans to do by colliding the rocket with the station on the way back from the Moon.
+Colonel Briteis, Major Bill Moore, and Doctor Wernher are sent to orbit the Moon to survey landing sites for future lunar missions.
+However, Wernher is an impostor whose secret mission is to destroy the US's Earth-orbiting space station, which he plans to do by colliding the rocket with the station on the way back from the Moon.
 Col. Briteis, who made the first orbital flight around the Earth four years earlier, is arrogant and distrusting of Major Moore.
 Moore, in turn had a romantic interest in Briteis when they began in the United States Space Force, but was rejected in favor of Briteis's ambition to be the first person on the Moon.

 Moore realizes that the man claiming to be Wernher is actually a spy for an unnamed country, because the impostor has no knowledge of Wernher's expertise nor of the Brooklyn Dodgers, despite having supposedly taught in Brooklyn.
 In the ensuing struggle for control of the rocket, Colonel Briteis accidentally hits the boosters, which saves their lives but leaves the ship critically low on fuel.
 She takes unfair blame which Moore assures her is not her fault.
 Briteis then realizes she may not have all the answers and does need Moore's help on the mission.
 They are forced to make an emergency landing on the Moon, and with them all marooned the fake Wernher redeems himself by helping Moore establish communications with Earth, although an accident results in his untimely death.

 In response to the unexpected turn of events, the US authorities decide to make the immobilized spaceship the core of a Moon base.
 Later General Greene has a man-to-man talk with Moore about his feelings for Briteis.
-Moore expresses doubts about her feelings for him, and says "she has no use for me."
-Briteis, after overhearing this, secretly proposes to Moore via Greene and cuts a deal with Madame President to promote Moore to brigadier general and in command of Project Moonbase to make up for her earlier actions towards him.
-Greene observes that Briteis and Moore will be isolated for weeks or perhaps months, and public opinion, the USSF and Madame President would want them to be husband and wife (in addition to general and colonel).
+Greene observes that Briteis and Moore will be isolated for weeks or months—perhaps even years—and public opinion, the USSF and the President would want them to be married.
+Moore expresses doubts about her feelings for him, and tells Green, "she has no use for me."
+Briteis, after overhearing this, secretly agrees to marry Moore and she cuts a deal with Greene to promote Moore to brigadier general and in command of Project Moonbase to make up for her earlier actions towards him.

-After a video wedding officiated by a USSF chaplain, and witnessed by Greene, Briteis pins a paper star on Moore, thereby indicating his new rank (presumably O-7, Brig.
-Gen.), one above hers (O-6, Col.).
-The couple then kisses, thereby signaling the beginning of their married life, and the end of the movie.
+After a video wedding officiated by a USSF chaplain, and witnessed by Greene, Briteis pins a paper star on Moore, thereby indicating his new rank of Brigadier General, one above her rank of Colonel.
+The couple then kisses, thereby signaling the beginning of their married life.